Battlbox

 Installation and Maintenance Tips

-- Placement: Install detectors on every level of your home, especially near sleeping areas.
-The CDC recommends placing detectors around five feet above the floor, as CO is lighter than air.
+- Placement: Install detectors on every level of the home, specifically near sleeping areas.
+The CDC suggests placing them about five feet above the floor.

-- Battery Replacement: Replace the batteries at least once a year, or sooner if the low-battery alert sounds.
+- Battery Replacement: Change batteries at least once a year or immediately when the low-battery alert sounds.

-- Replacement Schedule: Carbon monoxide detectors typically have a lifespan of 5-7 years.
-Be sure to replace them as needed.
+- Replacement Schedule: Most detectors have a lifespan of 5-7 years and should be replaced accordingly.

 Safety Measures During Power Outages